How We Score Your Meals (And Why It's Not About Calories)

 Most nutrition apps give you a number.
 Calories in, calories out.
 You either hit the target or you didn't.
 The number doesn't care if those calories came from salmon and roasted vegetables or a gas station hot dog.
 It just counts.

-We think that's a broken way to evaluate a meal.
-So instead of a number, The Protocol gives you a grade -- and tells you exactly why you earned it.
+I think that's a broken way to evaluate a meal.
+So instead of a number, The Protocol gives you a grade.
+And tells you exactly why you earned it.

-Every meal you log receives a compliance score from 0 to 100%, which maps to a letter grade:
+Every meal receives a compliance score from 0 to 100%, which maps to a letter grade:

 S (95-100%) is exceptional.
 Protocol-perfect with bonus qualities on top.
 You don't need to hit S every meal.
 You probably won't.
 That's fine.

 B+, B, B- (65-80%) is good enough for progress.
 Maybe protein was a little light, or there was a moderate processed component.
-You're still moving in the right direction.
+Still moving in the right direction.

 C+, C, C- (50-65%) means something was meaningfully off.
 Low protein density, heavy processing, or a significant mismatch with your protocol.
-Not catastrophic, but the kind of meal that shouldn't become a pattern.
+Not catastrophic, but not a pattern you want.

 D (40-50%) and F (below 40%) mean something went significantly off-track.
-These grades aren't punishments -- they're signals.
+These aren't punishments.
+They're signals.
 And one bad grade doesn't tank your week.

-The scale is intentionally granular.
-Twelve grades instead of five means the system can distinguish between "slightly under-proteined lunch" and "drive-through dinner."
-That precision matters when you're tracking trends over weeks and months.
+Twelve grades instead of five.
+That granularity means the system can distinguish between "slightly under-proteined lunch" and "drive-through dinner."
+That matters when you're tracking trends over weeks.

 Protein density is the primary signal.
-We measure grams of protein per 100 calories.
-This single ratio tells us more about a meal's quality than almost anything else.
-At 8g or more per 100 calories, your meal is doing serious work.
-Between 5 and 8g is good.
-Between 3 and 5g is adequate.
-Below 3g, and the meal is mostly filler.
+Grams of protein per 100 calories.
+This single ratio tells us more about meal quality than almost anything else.
+At 8g+ per 100 kcal, your meal is doing serious work.
+5-8g is good.
+3-5g is adequate.
+Below 3g, the meal is mostly filler.

 Why density and not just total grams?
-Because a 600-calorie meal with 30g of protein is fundamentally different from a 300-calorie meal with 30g of protein.
+Because a 600-calorie meal with 30g of protein is fundamentally different from a 300-calorie meal with 30g.
 The smaller meal is twice as efficient.
-And since people eat different numbers of meals per day, density tells us about quality in a way that raw totals can't.
+Density measures quality in a way that raw totals can't.

 Food quality follows a defined rubric.
 This isn't subjective.
 We use specific deductions and bonuses so the system is consistent and transparent.

-On the deduction side: ultra-processed foods (NOVA Class 4) take a significant hit -- up to 40 points for a meal built entirely around processed ingredients.
+On the deduction side: ultra-processed foods (NOVA Class 4) take a significant hit, up to 40 points for a meal built entirely around processed ingredients.
 Added sugar above 15g, trans fats, seed-oil frying, and alcohol all carry defined penalties.
 But here's the key: deductions are proportional.
-A splash of hot sauce or a processed condiment in an otherwise whole-food meal barely registers.
+A splash of hot sauce in an otherwise whole-food meal barely registers.
 A frozen pizza as the entire meal gets the full deduction.
 The system weighs how much of the meal is processed, not just whether processing exists.

 On the bonus side: wild-caught fish, pasture-raised eggs, fermented foods like kimchi or kefir, extra virgin olive oil, high fiber, and organic Dirty Dozen produce all earn small bonuses.
 These are rewards, not requirements.
 We don't penalize you for buying conventional produce.
 We give a small nod when you go the extra mile.